 The person will now begin to consider realistic and feasible career options, tentatively trying out routes to a new career, exploring the market, trying out new tactics and targeting new areas where their strengths and experience can be used.

 It is usually not a good idea to keep the redundancy a secret.
 It’s better to let your family and friends know what is happening.
-They may even be able to help.
+They may even be able to help you in coping with the redundancy.

-Your family: It generally helps to confide in your family – unless, of course, it would be inappropriate – for example, if they are particularly frail or unwell.
-Not only is trying to hide the problem from your family likely to be extremely stressful, you would be cutting off a potentially strong source of emotional and practical support.
+It generally helps to confide in your family – unless, of course, it would be inappropriate – for example, if they are particularly frail or unwell.
+Not only is trying to hide the problem from your family likely to be extremely stressful, you would be cutting off a potentially strong source of emotional and practical support to help you cope with the redundancy.

 When socialising you will find it easier if you bring up the subject immediately.
 Not only will you then not be waiting for the dreaded question – “any luck on the job front” – when the answer may well be no, but you will avoid the problem of friends feeling uncomfortable about your situation.